Muutke küpsiste eelistusi

 Simpson, Trish Hafford-Letchfield and Paul Reynolds

-Paul Reynolds is Co-Convenor of the International Network for Sexual Ethics and Politics (INSEP) and Associate Lecturer with The Open University.
+Paul Reynolds is Associate Lecturer at The Open University.

 Trish Hafford-Letchfield is Professor of Social Work at the University of Strathclyde.